feldsherov/pace2016/README.md

 # Description

-That is an implementation of algorithm by Becker et al. with optimized processing of multiple edges.
+That is an implementation of algorithm by Becker with optimized processing of multiple edges.

 Namely, suppose A and B have several edges between them, hence A or B belongs to answer and we can recursively branch on two cases.
 That allows improve complexity to  O(2^l * 4^(k-l)), where l is the size of maximal independent set of multiply edges.
 (Set of multiply edges,